Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 We need to consider every restoring force:

-Just like e, sine can be described with an infinite equation:
+Just like e, sine can be described with an infinite series:

 I saw this formula a lot, but it only clicked when I saw sine as a combination of an initial impulse and restoring forces.
 The initial push (y = x, going positive) is eventually overcome by a restoring force (which pulls us negative), which is overpowered by its own restoring force (which pulls us positive), and so on.